Needle felting is a craft that involves repeatedly stabbing a needle into a piece of wool in order to stiffen and shape it into the desired form.

 - Keep adding layers of wool until you reach the desired amount.

-- The fiber is felted once you see a smooth finish on the outside of your shape.
+- The fiber is felted once you see a smooth finish outside your shape.
 There should not be an excessive amount of coarse fibers sticking out.

 Needle Felting Projects for Beginners